mrtajik/C/README.md

-# C.
+# C and examples.
-# quick intro, to refresh your knowledge
+# quick intro, to refresh.